 With the Pro version of Power BI, the user can share those reports or dashboards with other users and stakeholders and provide advanced analytics without consuming much time.
 It also supports Power Query and Power Editor, which gives it an edge over other Business Intelligence Tools.

 So, let’s get into the topic and create a report using the free version.

 Microsoft Power BI is a collection of software services, tools, processes, and connectors that enables users to create custom reports and dashboards based on complex information, streaming in from multiple data sources.

 On Power BI, users can visualize raw business data in the form of graphs and charts based on different constraints and attach them as tiles on live dashboards.
 A tile is a single visualization of any dataset embedded on the dashboard.

-Power BI architecture bridges the gap between data and decision-making with the help of BI Components such as Power Query, Power View, and Power Map.
-These Power BI components provide accurate answers to business questions using AI algorithms and Natural Language Processing.
+Power BI architecture bridges the gap between data and decision-making with the help of Power BI Components such as Power Query, Power View, and Power Map.
+These components provide accurate answers to business questions using AI algorithms and Natural Language Processing.

 Watch our video and learn more about Power BI:

 Microsoft Power BI Desktop is a data analysis and reporting application that a user can install on a computer to create dashboards and live reports.
 Integrated with Power BI Service, the user can also share these reports with decision-makers and stakeholders to help them understand the current state of the business.

 It brings all the components and analytics features on a single platform.
 Power BI has a simple and easy-to-use interface that allows even a non-technical user to build compelling reports, data models, and custom dashboards.